ettom/i3-ws-display/README.md

 controlled by an Arduino Nano.

 ## Background
-I started using a secondary monitor and I didn't want to waste screen real estate for a status bar on it.
+I started using a secondary monitor and didn't want to waste screen real estate for a status bar on it.
 However, peeking at the other monitor to see which workspaces are active felt awkward.
 This led me to create this project.
 The end result is a 4-digit 7-segment display that shows the active workspaces, mounted on